Grain Free Diets Bulldogs and French Bulldogs Myth or Fact

 Grain-Free-Diets-Bulldogs-and-French-Bulldogs Warning #4: Lower-grade diets have a higher risk for unwanted adverse effects such as allergies and immune-mediated disease like IBD, due to a higher possibility of unwholesome elements, and contaminants.

-- FACT BASE: “no grain”, “limited grain”, “grain-free”, diets are the Holy Grail for many owners in the Bulldog community.
+- BE INFORMED: “no grain”, “limited grain”, “grain-free”, diets are the Holy Grail for many owners in the Bulldog community.
 It is NOT my intention to discourage you from using those diets, but rather to better inform you.
-The internet is littered with conjecture, urban myths and misinformation, you should do your own due diligent, seek credible sources, and make educated fact-based decisions.
+The internet is littered with conjecture, urban myths and misinformation, you should do your own due diligence, seek credible sources, and make educated fact-based decisions.

 - OVERCHARGED: If your bulldog or French bulldog puppy likes the current Grain-Free diet you are feeding him/her and does as well or better on it than previous diets, then your bulldog might be better off staying on that no grain diet.
 Nevertheless, some of you might be spending large sums on false assumptions propagated by diet manufactures, biased marketing campaigns, and internet buzz manufactured by profit-seekers.